masinde70/AI-for-HealthCare/README.md

 * GDPR - General Data Protection Regulation - European legislation that defines the principles of handling personal data, including health data.

 # EHR
+EHR data is the data being collected when we see a doctor, pick up a prescription at the pharmacy, or even from a visit to the dentist.
+These are just a few of the examples where EHR data is collected.

+This data is used for a variety of use-cases.
+From personalizing healthcare to discovering novel drugs and treatments to helping providers diagnose patients better and reduce medical errors.

 * Health Record: A patient's documentation of their healthcare encounters and the data created by the encounters across time
 * EHR: Electronic Health Record
 * HIPAA: Health Insurance Portability and Accountability Act